Stannate

 In chemistry, the term stannate or tinnate refers to compounds of tin (Sn).
-Stannic acid (Sn(OH)_{4}), the formal precursor to stannates, does not exist and is actually a hydrate of SnO_{2}.
-The term is also used in naming conventions as a suffix; for example the hexachlorostannate ion is SnCl_{6}^{2−}.
+Stannic acid (Sn(OH)4), the formal precursor to stannates, does not exist and is actually a hydrate of SnO2|link=tin(IV) oxide.
+The term is also used in naming conventions as a suffix; for example the hexachlorostannate ion is SnCl_{6}(2-.

 In materials science, two kinds of tin oxyanions are distinguished: